model-checking/kani/docs/src/rustc-hacks.md

 # rustc 1.60.0-nightly (0c292c966 2022-02-08)
 ```

-First you need to clone and build the stage 2 of the compiler.
+First you need to clone and build stage 2 of the compiler.
-You should tweak with the configuration to satisfy your use case.
+You should tweak the configuration to satisfy your use case.
 For more details, see <https://rustc-dev-guide.rust-lang.org/building/how-to-build-and-run.html> and <https://rustc-dev-guide.rust-lang.org/building/suggested.html>.

 ```bash